Jordan Carrillo

-Jordan Carrillo Rodríguez (born 30 November 2001) is a Mexican professional footballer who plays as a winger for Spanish Segunda División club Sporting Gijón, on loan from Santos Laguna.
+Jordan Carrillo Rodríguez (born 30 November 2001) is a Mexican professional footballer who plays as an attacking midfielder or winger for Liga MX club Santos Laguna.

 Club career

 Santos Laguna

 Carrillo made his debut for Santos Laguna on 22 January 2020 against Pumas UNAM in Copa MX.
 On 25 July 2020, he made his league debut against Cruz Azul.

-Sporting Gijón (loan)
+Loan to Sporting Gijón

-On 27 July 2022, Carrillo signed for Spanish club Sporting Gijón for the 2022–23 season.
+On 27 July 2022, Carrillo joined Spanish club Sporting Gijón on a season-long loan.

 International career

 Carrillo received his first call-up to the senior national team by manager Gerardo Martino, and made his debut on 27 April 2022 in a friendly match against Guatemala, coming in as a substitute in the 72nd minute for Alejandro Zendejas.